-The well will be drilled vertically using a Jack-Up drilling unit and is expected to penetrate the Plover sandstone formations in the interval from 2,880m to 3,000m TVDBRT.
-The well total depth is prognosed at 3,056m TVDBRT.
+The well will be drilled vertically using a jack-up drilling unit and is expected to penetrate the Plover sandstone formations in the interval from 2,880m to 3,010m TVDBRT.
+The well total depth is planned to be 3,010m TVDBRT.

-The 12 1⁄4" hole will be drilled to a total depth of 3,056m TVDBRT through Plover sandstone formations, utilizing SBM.
+The 121/4" hole will be drilled to a total depth of 3,010m TVDBRT through Plover sandstone formations, utilizing SBM.
 Wireline logging will be run in open hole to evaluate formation character and pressure.
-A 9 5/8" casing will be run and cemented in place.